Uchebuzz/ETL-Pipeline/QUICK_START.md

 aws s3 cp your_financial_data.csv s3://$SOURCE_BUCKET/input/your_financial_data.csv
 ```

-**That's it!** The Lambda function automatically:
+**That's it!** The pipeline automatically:
-- Detects the CSV upload
+- Lambda detects the CSV upload
+- Lambda triggers AWS Glue job
-- Extracts data from S3
+- Glue processes data with PySpark
 - Transforms and cleans the data
 - Loads as Parquet to the destination bucket